CHILD AUTISM PROJECT

 The SEMAFO Foundation is involved in helping children by supporting parents in this little-known disorder.
 The Executive Director accompanied by a volunteer, Ms. Annie Thibault, visited the Les Victoires clinic and provided training for stakeholders and parents.
 At the end of this activity, people were appreciative of the advice from the specialist as well as the specialized equipment received from the Foundation.
 The following daily changes were noticeable in children.

-- Stay of 5 weeks by a speech therapist who offer her services to the Schools for Persons with Autism (EPSA) and in 5 schools in the Eastern Region and Mouhoun (2016-2017)
+- 5-week intervention by a speech therapist in school for people with autism (EPSA) and 5 schools in the Eastern Region and Mouhoun (2016-2017)

 - Donation of specialized equipment to EPSA and schools to support their intervention (2016-2017)